 Bio: Ken Bannister is principal software engineer at Onset Computer, which develops data loggers for environmental, building, and cold chain monitoring.
 The focus of his work is on sensor data collection and network monitoring for low power wireless networks, as well as on effective development processes.
 Within the RIOT community, Ken Bannister works on developing…Read More

-Bio: Simona Samardjiska is postdoctoral researcher at Radboud University (Netherlands), and assistant professor at FCSE (Macedonia).
+Title: Post-Quantum Cryptography for IoT Bio: Simona Samardjiska is postdoctoral researcher at Radboud University (Netherlands), and assistant professor at FCSE (Macedonia).
 She obtained her PhD at NTNU in Norway with a thesis on multivariate cryptography and focuses her research interest on the wider area of post-quantum cryptography.
-Simona Samardjiska is currently part of the PQCRYPTO European project, focused on development and implementation…Read More
+Simona Samardjiska is currently part of the PQCRYPTO European project,…Read More

 Bio: Koen Zandberg studies embedded systems, and has a background in electrical engineering.
 He is working on projects related to RIOT and Linux, and is currently experimenting with the deployment of a large scale open source building environment monitoring system based on RIOT.Read More

 José Ignacio Alamos